 Customer Support is an oft-ignored facet of the Indian business ecosphere, but the numbers might convince you to think otherwise.

 Research shows that winning a new customer costs 6 times more than retaining an existing one.
-Additional research done by Frederick Reichheld of Bain & Company (the inventor of the net promoter score) affirms this, by that shows increasing customer retention rates by 5% increases profits by 25% to 95%.
+Additional research done by Frederick Reichheld of Bain & Company (the inventor of the net promoter score) affirms this, by showing that increasing customer retention rates by 5% increases profits by 25% to 95%.

 This is to say, if your customer support is less than satisfactory you’re losing money hand over fist, locally and internationally.

 Traditional support has consistently been underwhelming, and the Indian market has been slow to change.
 Driven by three distinct, but equally inefficient tools, phone calls, emails, and social media—India’s primary means of supporting customers can provide value, but today’s consumers crave a more convenient, conversational customer care model.